-I am an Associate Professor in the Department of Computer Science and Engineering at the University of Minnesota where I direct a research program in data visualization, interactive computer graphics, and spatial user interfaces that we call the Interactive Visualization Lab (IV/LAB).
+I am a Professor in the Department of Computer Science and Engineering at the University of Minnesota where I direct a research program in data visualization, interactive computer graphics, and spatial user interfaces that we call the Interactive Visualization Lab (IV/LAB).

 My research explores a broad range of topics in the areas of visualization, computer graphics, and human-computer interaction.
 I am interested in questions, such as: (1) How can computer graphics most effectively leverage the power of the human visual system to facilitate understanding large multidimensional datasets?
 (2) To what extent can visualizations exploit emerging interface technologies to improve users’ abilities to design complex 3D structures and reason about data?
 Current projects within my group center on: augmented reality visualization and data physicalization, data storytelling, community-engaged co-design ensemble visualization for climate science, and basic research in 3D user interfaces, haptics, and pen and multi-touch input techniques.
 My group regularly teams with scientists, engineers, artists, designers, and local communities to apply the computer science techniques we develop to interdisciplinary problems.
 Our research has been supported by the National Science Foundation, the National Institutes of Health, the National Academies Keck Futures Initiative, industry, and the Digital Technology Center, Digital Design Center, Provost's Office, and Office of the Vice President for Research at the University of Minnesota.

 For complete info on research, visit the IV/LAB web page.